-DISCLOSURE: I am a Kiwi Crate affiliate and was provided a product sample for this post.
-This post contains affiliate links, however, the opinions expressed are all mine!
+DISCLOSURE: I was provided a product sample for this post.
+This post may contain affiliate links, however, the opinions expressed are all mine!
 Note: I only promote and share products I personally use and recommend!
 To learn more, please review my disclosure policy here.

 At 3 years old, my nephew Blake is at the perfect age to enjoy some hands on crafting time with his mom, auntie and grandmas!
 We recently spent an afternoon playing with an awesome bug themed kit from Kiwi Crate.